Without state budget, Powerball, Mega Millions drawings end this week

 Complicating things further, if someone in Illinois wins the jackpot this week, the state won’t have authority to write a check, Illinois Lottery Director Greg Smith told the Illinois House revenue committee on Wednesday.

-“If there is no spending authority and the player wins a jackpot in Illinois the money from that jackpot will be sent to Illinois, the funds will just exist just like other Lottery prize win, but no check can be written because the comptroller does not have the authority to do it,” Smiths said.
+“If there is no spending authority and the player wins a jackpot in Illinois, the money from that jackpot will be sent to Illinois, the funds will just exist just like other Lottery prize win, but no check can be written because the comptroller does not have the authority to do it,” Smith said.

 Lawmakers have until Friday night to pass a budget ahead of the beginning of the new fiscal year on July 1.